Bijnagte/functional-groovy-slides/slides.md

 ```
 ---
-## Functions operating on data

-Alan Perlis:
-> It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures.

-Groovy's duck typing allows for generalization

----
 # Benefits
 * Ability to reason about increases
-  * Fewer moving parts
-  * Referential transparency
 * Testability
-  * Referential transparency
-  * No state to setup
-  * No mutation to verify
 * Safer concurrency
-  * Immutable objects can be shared
 * Code reuse
-  * Not tied to classes
-  * Compose algorithms with general parts
 * Performance optimizations
-  * Memoization
-  * Optimized functions can be reused

 ---
 ## Questions?